awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps.md

 + Change the AWS support level as the root user
 + Manage Amazon CloudFront keys as the root user
 + Provide trusted signer functionality for CloudFront private content
-+ Modify AWS account email allowance/reverse DNS
++ Configure reverse DNS for an Amazon Lightsail email server as the root user
 + Tasks on some AWS\-related services:
   + Alexa Top Sites
   + Alexa Web Information Service